lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 ## CMS KEMRecipientInfo Processing Summary

-To support a the RSA-KEM algorithm, the CMS originator MUST implement Encapsulate().
+To support the RSA-KEM algorithm, the CMS originator MUST implement Encapsulate().

 Given a content-encryption key CEK, the RSA-KEM Algorithm processing by the